omeka/plugin-DublinCoreExtended/README.md

 See [DCMI Metadata Terms].

 An option allows to enlarge an advanced search on a base element of the Dublin Core to its refinements, if any.
+This option applies when sorting items too.

 Installation